Zitao-Shuai/old-zitao-shuai.github.io/notes/math.md

 This is the list of notes of the mathematical tool I've recently learned.

-# Machine Learning Theory (based on Stanford cs229M)
+# Machine Learning Theory CS229M

 [Introduction](https://zitao-shuai.github.io/notes/lecture_1)